ss173b/joomla-gae/README.md

 joomla-gae
 ==========

 GAE configuration and installation information for installation, deployment, and maintenance of the Joomla!
 CMS on the Google App Engine Platform

+Work in progress, repository branches are as follows:

+Master: eventual home of master info, now just notes
+Overnumerousness: home for my own personal website where I'm testing Joomla and GAE
+Installation: home of GAE installation utility

+expInstallation: experimental feature branch for working with installation

 ==========